Copula-like inference for discrete bivariate distributions with rectangular supports: Introduction

 This paper is organized as follows.
-In the second section, after reviewing the main properties of the IPFP, we state new differentiability results for the latter and provide conditions under which a copula-like decomposition of bivariate p.m.f.s based on the IPFP exists.
-The third section is devoted to the nonparametric and parametric estimation of copula p.m.f.s and provides related asymptotic results as well as finite-sample findings based on simulations.
+In the second section, after reviewing the main properties of $I$-projections and the IPFP, we state differentiability results for $I$-projections on Fréchet classes.
+In Section~\ref{sec:sklar:like}, we provide conditions under which a copula-like decomposition of bivariate p.m.f.s based on $I$-projections on Fréchet classes exists.
+The fourth section is devoted to the nonparametric and parametric estimation of copula p.m.f.s and provides related asymptotic results as well as finite-sample findings based on simulations.
 Goodness-of-fit tests for copula p.m.f.s are studied next, both theoretically and empirically.
 A data example is provided in Section~\ref{sec:data:example} before concluding remarks are stated in the last section.
 All the proofs are relegated to a sequence of appendices.